eliotcochrane/eliotcochrane.github.io/_posts/2023-12-31-lost-art-of-carving.md

 Carving isn't just about perfecting turns; it's a full-body workout.
 The sustained effort for precise carving turns on piste creates all-around strength and endurance.
 Physical conditioning will allow longer runs without breaking the fun when a fresh layer of deep powder awaits.

-The strength and endurance mainly focus on the legs but the core strength is one part that keeps it all together.
+The strength and endurance mainly focus on the legs, but the core strength is one part that keeps it all together.
 On piste, a weak core will wreak havoc on weight distribution resulting in imbalance and unsatisfying turns.
-The muscular endurance and strength developed on the groomed slopes will give you resilience allowing you to handle any powder conditions with control and stamina.
+The muscular endurance and strength developed on the groomed slopes will elevate physical resilience allowing mastery in any powder condition with control and stamina.

 ![Myself carving on the local slope](/assets/img/eliot_carving_yuda.jpeg) *Photo: Eliot Cochrane carving on local slopes.*